Anastasiia Arbuzova

 Job Market Paper

 Abstract: Why do autocracies employ seemingly excessive electoral fraud when victory is virtually guaranteed?..
-Abstract: Why do autocracies employ seemingly excessive electoral fraud when victory is virtually guaranteed?
+Abstract: Why do autocrats commit seemingly excessive electoral fraud when victory is virtually guaranteed?
 This paper examines whether an autocratic government can use fraud to improve its perceived legitimacy, especially when it is damaged by unrest or unpopular policies.
 Through a survey experiment with a representative sample of Russian voters, I demonstrate that reported election outcomes can influence voters' perceptions: information about high (low) turnout increases (decreases) trust in the government.
-Next, analyzing data from the 2021 Russian legislative elections, I identify electoral manipulations via the excess integer values method and hypothesize that legitimacy concerns can explain their spatial distribution.
-Utilizing a novel dataset on the 2018 anti-pension reform protests, I show that protests informed fraud allocation: places with higher protest participation experienced higher electoral fraud in the subsequent legislative elections.
+Next, analyzing data from Russian legislative elections, I identify electoral manipulations via the excess integer values method and hypothesize that legitimacy concerns can explain their spatial distribution.
+Utilizing a novel dataset on the 2018 anti-pension reform protests, I provide evidence suggesting that protests informed fraud allocation: places with higher protest participation saw an increase in electoral fraud in subsequent legislative elections.

 Gendered Differences in Mobility and the Demand for Transport in Ethiopia